matthiasprobst/h5RDMtoolbox/README.md

     pip install h5RDMtoolbox

+or if you prefer `uv`:

+    uv install h5RDMtoolbox

 ### Install from source:

 Developers may clone the repository and install the package from source.
 Clone the repository first: